Key Takeaways

 In practice, this means:

-- A real estate agent can rely on your CDD for the buyer, rather than duplicating the identity checks
+- A real estate agent can rely on your CDD for the buyer, rather than duplicating the identity checks — this applies to buyers' agents as well

 - You can rely on a lawyer's CDD if they've already verified a party in the same transaction